spatie/docs.spatie.be-old/resources/views/laravel-tags/v1/introduction.md

 title: Introduction
 ---

+**IMPORTANT: This package isn't stable yet.
+We will release v1.0.0 soon**

 This package provides you with a `HasTags` trait with which you can easily add tags to your Eloquent models.
 Once the package is set up you can do stuff like this:

 ```php